India advises its citizens to leave violence-hit Niger as soon as possible | Business

 India advises its citizens to leave violence-hit Niger as soon as possible

-India on Friday advised its nationals residing in violence-hit Niger to leave that country as soon as possible in view of escalating violence there.At present, around 250 Indians are living in Niger that has witnessed widespread protests and violence following last months coup, according to officials.In an advisory, the Ministry of External Affairs said those who may be planning to travel to Niger should reconsider their plans until the situation normalises.External Affairs Ministry spokesperson Arindam Bagchi said at his weekly media briefing that India is closely monitoring the ongoing developments in Niger.
+India on Friday advised its nationals residing in violence-hit Niger to leave that country as soon as possible in view of escalating violence there.At present, around 250 Indians are living in Niger that has witnessed widespread protests and violence following last months coup.

 - Country: